Skip to main content

 Q: How often should I have my chimney cleaned in Edwards?

-A: If you burn wood regularly (more than 3 times per week during winter), I recommend annual cleaning.
-For occasional use (less than 40 fires per year), you can probably stretch it to every two years, but you should still have an annual inspection.
-The altitude and dry air here cause creosote to accumulate faster than at lower elevations.
+A: If you burn wood regularly, more than 3 times a week through winter, I recommend annual cleaning.
+For occasional use, under 40 fires a year, you can probably stretch it to every two years, but still get an annual inspection.
+The altitude and dry air here let creosote pile up faster than it does at lower elevations.

 Q: What’s that white chalky stuff on my chimney bricks?

-A: That’s efflorescence—salt deposits that appear when water moves through masonry.
-It’s a sign that water is getting into your chimney, usually through a cracked crown or deteriorated mortar joints.
-It’s not immediately dangerous, but it indicates a problem that will worsen if left unaddressed.
+A: That’s efflorescence, salt deposits that show up when water moves through masonry.
+It’s a sign water is getting into your chimney, usually through a cracked crown or worn-out mortar joints.
+It’s not an emergency, but it points to a problem that gets worse if you leave it alone.

 Q: Can I burn pine or aspen in my fireplace?

 A: You can, but softwoods like pine and aspen create more creosote than hardwoods like oak or ash.
-If you’re burning pine, you’ll need to clean more frequently.
-In Edwards, where lodgepole pine and aspen are readily available and often free, many people burn them.
-Just be aware that you might need cleaning every season instead of every other season.
+If you’re burning pine, you’ll need to clean more often.
+In Edwards, where lodgepole pine and aspen are easy to come by and often free, plenty of people burn them.
+Just know you might need cleaning every season instead of every other one.

 Q: My fireplace smokes when I first light it.
 Is that normal?

-A: No, that indicates a draft problem.
-Common causes include a cold chimney (warm the flue with a rolled-up newspaper before lighting your central fire), a closed or partially closed damper, or insufficient air supply to the room.
-At higher altitudes, Edwards’ draft can be trickier than at sea level.
-If it persists, call us for an inspection—there might be a blockage or structural issue.
+A: No, that points to a draft problem.
+Common causes are a cold chimney (warm the flue with a rolled-up newspaper before lighting your main fire), a closed or partly closed damper, or not enough air in the room.
+At Edwards’ altitude the draft can be trickier than at sea level.
+If it keeps happening, call us for an inspection, because there might be a blockage or a structural issue.

 Q: Do I really need a chimney cap?

-A: Absolutely.
-Without a cap, you’re inviting animals, rain, snow, leaves, and debris into your chimney.
-I’ve seen chimneys completely blocked by bird nests or raccoon debris.
+A: Yes.
+Without a cap you’re inviting animals, rain, snow, leaves, and debris into your chimney.
+I’ve seen flues completely blocked by bird nests or raccoon debris.
 A $300-$400 cap is cheap insurance against a $5,000 emergency repair or a house fire.
-Every single chimney should have a cap.
+Every chimney should have one.

 Q: What’s the difference between a cap and a damper?

-A: A chimney cap sits on top of your chimney and keeps things from entering from above.
-A damper sits just above your firebox (or sometimes at the top in a top-mount damper like our lock-top cap damper) and controls airflow.
+A: A chimney cap sits on top of your chimney and keeps things from getting in from above.
+A damper sits just above your firebox (or sometimes at the top, like our lock-top cap damper) and controls airflow.
 You need both.
-The cap keeps stuff out; the damper prevents heat loss when the fireplace isn’t in use.
+The cap keeps stuff out; the damper stops heat loss when the fireplace isn’t in use.

 Q: How long does a chimney liner last?

-A: Stainless steel liners typically last 15-25 years with regular use.
-Clay tile liners can last 50+ years if not damaged, but they’re more prone to cracking from thermal cycling.
+A: Stainless steel liners usually last 15-25 years with regular use.
+Clay tile liners can go 50-plus years if they’re not damaged, but they crack more easily from thermal cycling.
 Aluminum liners (gas only) might last 10-15 years.
-In Edwards’ harsh climate with freeze-thaw cycles, expect the lower end of these ranges.
+In Edwards’ harsh freeze-thaw climate, plan on the lower end of those ranges.

 Q: Can I install a gas insert myself?

 A: Technically, if you’re a licensed gas fitter, yes.
 But most homeowners aren’t licensed, and DIY gas work is both illegal and dangerous.
-Gas work requires permits in Eagle County, and the inspector will want to see a licensed contractor’s work.
-Beyond the legal issues, improper installation can lead to carbon monoxide poisoning or gas leaks.
-This is absolutely a job for professionals.
+Gas work needs permits in Eagle County, and the inspector will want to see a licensed contractor’s work.
+Beyond the legal side, a bad install can lead to carbon monoxide poisoning or gas leaks.
+This is a job for professionals.
 Our gas insert installation services include all the proper permits and inspections.

 Q: What causes creosote, and why is it dangerous?

-A: Creosote forms when wood smoke condenses on the inside of your chimney.
-It goes through three stages: Stage 1 is flaky and easy to remove.
-Stage 2 is tar-like.
-Stage 3 is hard, glazed, and very difficult to remove.
-All three are flammable.
-Chimney fires typically start when Stage 2 or 3 creosote ignites.
-These fires can reach 2000°F, which is hot enough to crack masonry, damage metal chimneys, and spread to your house structure.
+A: Creosote forms when wood smoke condenses inside your chimney.
+It goes through three stages: Stage 1 is flaky and easy to remove, Stage 2 is tar-like, and Stage 3 is hard, glazed, and stubborn.
+All three burn.
+Chimney fires usually start when Stage 2 or 3 creosote ignites, and those fires can hit 2,000°F, hot enough to crack masonry, warp metal chimneys, and spread into your house.
 It’s serious.

 Q: How much does a full chimney rebuild cost in Edwards?